-Title: BEGINNING CERAMICS (1) AA720 Length: One Semester Prerequisite: None Fee: \$30 Beginning Ceramics covers the fundamental skills, knowledge, and techniques necessary to begin understanding ceramics.
-Fee: \$30
+Title: BEGINNING CERAMICS AA720 Length: One Semester

+Prerequisite: 10-12 graders Fee: \$30

+Beginning Ceramics covers the fundamental skills, knowledge, and techniques necessary to begin understanding ceramics.
 Students learn a variety of hand building techniques, including, pinch, coil and slab construction, as well as an introduction to wheel throwing.
 They will also study the processes unique to ceramics including the stages of clay, firing and glazing.
-Students will learn to make critical judgments about their own art and the art of others.
 They will be exposed to the historical and contemporary role of pottery from various cultures throughout the world and will be encouraged to relate the beauty and meaning of art to their lives.
 Students will acquire a basic understanding of the Elements and Principles of Design that go into a successful piece of pottery.

-Title: INTERMEDIATE CERAMICS (2) Prerequisite: Beginning Ceramics
+Title: INTERMEDIATE CERAMICS AA810 Length: One Semester

+Prerequisite: Beginning Ceramics Fee: \$30

-Prerequisite: Beginning Ceramics Fee: \$30 Intermediate Ceramics expands upon the fundamental skills, knowledge, and techniques necessary for creating ceramics.
+Intermediate Ceramics expands upon the fundamental skills, knowledge, and techniques necessary for creating ceramics.
 Students practice a variety of wheel thrown and hand building techniques, including: pinch, coil and slab construction.
 An emphasis will be placed upon quality construction and design development.
 Students will also broaden their study of the processes unique to ceramics including the stages of clay, firing and glazing.
 The course includes the study of Artist and Cultures.
-Students will continue to learn to make critical judgments about their own art and the art of others.
 They will be exposed to the historical and contemporary role of pottery from various cultures throughout the world and will be encouraged to relate the beauty and meaning of art to their lives.
 Students will apply a basic understanding of the Elements and Principles of Design to create successful pieces of pottery.

-Title: ADVANCED CERAMICS (3)
+Title: ADVANCED CERAMICS AA725 Length: One Semester

-Prerequisite: Junior standing/Intermediate Ceramics/Teacher Discretion Fee: \$30 Advanced Ceramics covers the in depth skills, knowledge, and techniques necessary to creating advanced level ceramics.
+Prerequisite: Junior standing/Intermediate Ceramics/Teacher Discretion Fee: \$30

+Advanced Ceramics covers the in depth skills, knowledge, and techniques necessary to creating advanced level ceramics.
 Students apply a variety of wheel thrown and hand building techniques.
 They will also study and refine the processes unique to ceramics including the stages of clay, firing and glazing.
 Students will continue to learn to make critical judgments about their own art and the art of others.
 They will be exposed to the historical and contemporary role of pottery from various cultures throughout the world and will be encouraged to relate the beauty and meaning of art to their lives.
 Students will utilize advanced levels of understanding of the Elements and Principles of Design and apply them to create successful pieces of pottery.